bitshifter/bitshifter.github.io/_posts/2019-07-10-introducing-glam-and-mathbench.md

 `nalgebra` in most of these benchmarks.

-Generally `glam` functionality is the same as the libraries for the functions tested here, however `cgmath` and `nalgebra` matrix inverse functions return an `Option` type which is `None` if the matrix wasn't invertible, `glam` assumes the input was invertible and returns a `Mat4`.
-There may be other differences I'm not aware of. `cgmath` also targets games and graphics, `nalgebra` is a general purpose linear algebra library which has a much broader target audience than just games and graphics programming.
+Generally `glam` functionality is the same as the libraries for the functions tested here.
+One exception is `cgmath` and `nalgebra` matrix inverse functions return an `Option` type which is `None` if the matrix wasn't invertible, `glam` assumes the input was invertible and returns a `Mat4`.
+There may be other differences I'm not aware of. `cgmath` also targets games and graphics, `nalgebra` is a general purpose linear algebra library which has a broader audience than games and graphics programmers.

-There are some strange outliers in the `mathbench` results, mostly `vec3 length` and `vec3 normalize`.
-I haven't looked into why they're slow, if it's a problem with the bench or `nalgebra` but given `dot` is perfectly fast it seems odd, the only difference between `dot` and `length` is a square root.
+There are some strange outliers in the `mathbench` results, primarily `nalgebra` `vec3 length` and `vec3 normalize`.
+I haven't looked into why they're slow, if it's a problem with the bench or `nalgebra` but given `dot` is perfectly fast it seems odd, the only difference between `dot` and `length` should be a square root.

-The reason `glam` is faster is primarily due to it using SIMD internally for all types with the exception of `Vec2`.
+The reason `glam` is faster is primarily due to it using SIMD internally for all types, with the exception of `Vec2`.

 You can see a similar table at the bottom of this post with `glam` SIMD support disabled.
 TL;DR it's similar performance to `cgmath` which is expected.